lindseybosch/Math_Map/lala_land_userStories.md

 ~~-[] change color scheme of game ~~

 -[] add a box that keeps track of the numbers you are submitting and that way you can add up points

+-[x] clear click to start, text once the game begins.
+-[x] add detour and fastpass images to board
+-[x] clear start here box when player begins game
+-[x] fix sizes of message box depending on the message